-To audition for PVA Vocal, students are required to have previously submitted all components of the PVA application process.
-Please see How to Apply for further information.
+The audition for PVA Vocal, students are required to have previously submitted all components of the PVA application process.
+Please see Apply Online for further information.

-This year due to Covid 19 restrictions, PVA Vocal auditions will be held virtually.
-This will provide an opportunity for our music team to hear where the student is in their musical journey, get a sense of their coachability (are they willing to take risks, open to feedback, etc.), and assess which ensemble would provide the student with the most opportunity for success.
+The audition will provide an opportunity for our music team to hear where the student is in their musical journey, get a sense of their ability to take direction (are they willing to take risks, open to feedback, etc.), and assess which ensemble would provide the student with the most opportunity for success.

 More importantly, this is an opportunity for the student to share their gifts and passion with us in a friendly, safe, and encouraging environment.